Will the Canadian dollar, which has fallen against the yen, recover, or should we wait and see?

 - Japan: Domestic Corporate Prices

-In yesterday's U.S. currency trading, the Canadian dollar fell against the yen.
-The CAD/JPY pair dropped from 114.014 to 112.520, declining as it faced resistance at the 10-period moving average on the hourly chart.On the 4-hour chart, the price has already broken below the 200-period SMA support line with a real body candle, and on the daily chart, the price has fallen to just below the 75-period MA.
-Furthermore, as the price continues to test lower levels during today’s Asian session, we should remain vigilant for the possibility of further weakness in the Canadian dollar during U.S. trading hours.
+In U.S. currency trading the previous day, the Canadian dollar fell against the yen.
+The CAD/JPY pair dropped from 114.014 to 112.520.
+It declined while facing resistance at the 10-period moving average (MA) on the hourly chart.On the 4-hour chart, the price has already broken below the 200-SMA support line with a real-body candle, and on the daily chart, the price has fallen to just below the 75-MA.
+Furthermore, as the price continues to test lower levels during today’s Asian session, we should remain vigilant regarding the possibility of the Canadian dollar weakening further during U.S. trading hours.

 Among European currencies, the pound fell against the U.S. dollar.
 The GBP/USD pair dropped from 1.3711 to 1.3609.
-It fell from the +3σ to the -2σ levels on the hourly Bollinger Bands.On the 4-hour chart, price action appears to be searching for direction just below the 20-day moving average (MA).
-Similarly, on the daily chart, price action lacks direction just below the 20-day MA.
-On the weekly chart, prices are rebounding off the 10-day MA as a support level, so we will be closely monitoring any further weakness in the pound heading into the weekend.
+On the hourly chart, it fell from the +3σ to the -2σ levels of the Bollinger Bands.On the 4-hour chart, price action appears to be searching for direction just below the 20-period moving average (MA).
+Similarly, on the daily chart, price action is lacking direction just below the 20-period MA.
+On the weekly chart, prices are rebounding off the 10-period MA as a support level, so we will be closely monitoring any further weakness in the pound heading into the weekend.